joytest-org/joytest/README.md

         Specifying the same test file twice will not result in the test file being added a second time.
 ```

-Some things are not implemented (yet) such as test randomization, info-fd, slow-test-threshold and `--isolate 2`.
+Some things are not implemented (yet) such as info-fd, slow-test-threshold and `--isolate 2`.

 ## Test File API